chiomauche/python-analysis/README.md

 ![Alt text](<Screenshot 2023-10-25 051644.png>)

+# PyPoll analysis
+The task is to help a small, rural town modernize its vote-counting process
-In the PyPoll, I created a Python script that analyzed the votes of a particular county by calculating the total number of the votes cast, a complete list of the candidates who received votes, the percentage of the votes each candidate won, total number of votes each candidate won, the winner of the election based on popular vote.
+* I created a Python script that analyzed the votes of a particular county by calculating the total number of the votes cast, a complete list of the candidates who received votes, the percentage of the votes each candidate won, total number of votes each candidate won, the winner of the election based on popular vote.